-Emma Watson Trashed In L.A.
-Mini Dress Paparazzi Photos
+Emma Watson Trashed By Fans For Minidress In L.A.
+Paparazzi Photos

 “Emma is an extremely slim lady but those culottes make her look 20 stone” was the most upvoted comment.

-While the remark appeared to throw Emma a compliment over her slender frame, it did use British weight terminology to suggest that the actress’ outfit made her look obese.
+While the remark appeared to throw Emma a compliment over her slender frame, it did use British weight terminology to suggest that the actress’s outfit made her look obese.

 View this post on Instagram